 Providing good Catholic books, CDs, and DVDs to the seminar attendees is a good way to help deepen their love for Christ, and expand their knowledge of the Catholic Faith.
 These resources will help perpetuate the excitement and commitment gained from the seminars.

-Patrick Madrid will bring his own books & CDs to sell at the seminar.
-The parish or sponsoring group will provide three 8′ tables for his books, located in or near the room where the seminar is held.
-We also ask that the parish designate four people to help at the tables as volunteers.
+Patrick Madrid will bring his own books & CDs to the seminar.
+The parish or sponsoring group will provide three 8-foot tables for his books, located in or near the room where the seminar is held.
+We also request that the parish designate four people to help at the tables as volunteers.

 The hosting parish or group is required to handle getting the remaining books & CDs shipped back to Surprised by Truth Seminars expeditiously — ideally, within 2 business days of the conclusion of the seminar.
 This includes performing an inventory of the remaining items, re-boxing them into the fewest number of boxes, and sealing and weighing the boxes.
-We will then fax or mail pre-paid UPS shipping labels to the parish (i.e., shipping costs are billed directly to Patrick Madrid’s UPS account, not to the parish).
+Shipping costs can be billed directly to Patrick Madrid’s UPS account, not to the parish.

 “Will Patrick be available for signing books at the seminar?”

 Yes indeed.
-He’ll be happy to sign books, CDs, and DVDs during all the breaks and after the seminar, for as long as time permits.
+He’ll be happy to sign books during all the breaks and after the seminar, for as long as time permits.
 Feel free to bring any of Patrick’s books you may already own.
 He’ll cheerfully autograph those for you as well.